The mini film above is one of three animations created for us by Georgie Proctor. It features the voice of Droitwich's Bob Humphries.

 Our fantastic researcher Catrin has discovered a cornucopia of brine-related material!
 It has taken her on a virtual journey all over the country and the world.
 For example, she has uncovered the fascinating background of one of Droitwich's unsung heroes, physiotherapist Elizabeth Bolton.
 She has also teamed up with other organisations and shared her research.
 Click here to read an article by the Earth Heritage Trust on the geology beneath our feet prompted by Catrin's investigations.

 In June we staged an exhibition at the Droitwich Heritage Centre to reveal our initial findings.
-A second exhibition is planned for the end of the project in December 2021.
-We are delighted to have inspired about 130 children at Westacre Middle School.
-Their contribution to this project has been immense and you can read all about it here.
+We also teamed up with Westacre Middle School and ran a project with Year 5, in which about 130 children learnt all about their town's brine history and took part in interviews with people who used the baths.
+Westacre's contribution to this project has been immense and you can read all about it here.

 Here's what our contributors think of the Brine Memories project: